BA PGDip MBACP

 How we could work together

 I believe that you are at the heart of the work we do but am aware that this in itself can sometimes feel quite overwhelming.
-I offer a compassionate, non-judgemental space for you to express yourself and, as appropriate, can offer more focused activities to help you reach a greater understanding of yourself and yourself in relation to others.
+I offer a compassionate, non-judgemental space for you to express yourself and, as appropriate, can offer more focused activities to help you reach a greater understanding of yourself.
 I may work creatively, helping you to access others areas of the brain to gain insights and to explore what may be hard to put into words.

 I work from a relational point of view, finding that often the way we connect with ourselves and with others influences are emotions and ways of being.
-I also draw often on Gestalt exploring the mind/body connection, as well as how we fit into the circles of life.
+I also draw on Gestalt theory exploring the mind/body connection, as well as understanding some of the neuroscience behind why we act as we do.
 Exploring this further and spending time understanding who we can leave us feeling happier and more at peace.

 I believe we all have the capacity to grow and change within us.
 This process may bring up challenges but it can lead to the changes you desire.
 The relationship we build will hopefully help you feel comfortable, validated and supported through this process.